 Strathcona County is attractive for investment because of its proximity to Edmonton, McRitchie said, and because it has created competitive regulations and taxes.
 "We've done a lot of work to ensure that we are competing, not just from a low tax environment, but making sure we have utility infrastructure that can support these types of investments," he said.

 This isn't the first time a company has chosen the region for a Canadian headquarters, or for a place to set up a strong presence.
-In the 1980s, U.K.-based Shell established the Scotford Complex in Fort Saskatchewan.
+In the 1980s, U.K.-based Shell established the Scotford Complex in Strathcona County.
 Calgary-based Suncor and Imperial Oil both operate refineries in Strathcona County, which combined process 346,000 barrels of crude per day.
 Outside of petrochemicals, last year Ciba Health chose Edmonton as its Canadian headquarters, citing the city's strong health-innovation ecosystem.
 Norwegian company Green Transition Holdings established Varme Energy in the Edmonton region in 2022 and will build a waste-to-energy project in Strathcona County.